Chirality-dependent second-order spin current in systems with time-reversal symmetry: Introduction

 \section{Introduction}

 Three-dimensional structures that do not have mirror symmetry are called chiral.
 This symmetry breaking gives rise to various physical properties such as electrical magnetochiral effect~\cite{Rikken2001} and chiral soliton lattice~\cite{Togawa2016}, which will be useful for spintronics or magnetic devices.
 Among these properties, the spin polarization phenomenon called `chirality-induced spin selectivity' (CISS) has recently attracted much attention~\cite{Naaman2012, Naaman2015}.
 CISS was first discovered in DNA in 2011~\cite{Gohler2011, Xie2011} and has been intensively studied in organic molecules.
-CISS in DNA was reported to produce spin polarization rates of up to \SI{60}{\%}~\cite{Gohler2011} and is expected to be applied to efficient spin current generation techniques in the future.
+CISS in DNA was reported to produce spin polarization rates of up to \SI{60}{\%}~\cite{Gohler2011}.
+The spin polarization observed here can be considered as a spin current, so CISS is expected to be applied to efficient spin current generation techniques in the future.
 In 2020, it was shown that the inorganic crystal \ce{CrNb3S6} also shows CISS~\cite{Inui2020, Nabei2020}.
 More recently, CISS was confirmed also in inorganic crystals such as \ce{NbSi2} and \ce{TaSi2}~\cite{Shishido2021}.

 While the theory of CISS in organic materials has been intensively investigated~\cite{Evers2022}, that in inorganic materials has not been explored.
 Because the CISS is observed in the paramagnetic phase~\cite{Inui2020, Shishido2021}, the spin polarization occurs in the states with time-reversal symmetry.
 However, it is known that a spin current linear in the electric field does not arise in single-channel systems with time-reversal symmetry~\cite{Bardarson2008}.
 This theorem makes the construction of the CISS theory difficult.